History & Facts

 Grades Taught - Pre-Kindergarten through 4th grade

 Teacher/Student Ratio - 1:22

 All students participate in a school-wide program that focuses on positive behavior and building strong character in our students.
-We have 6 houses based on our school name, E SMITH, each house has a color, symbol and academic or character trait meaning:
+We have 6 teams based on our school name, E SMITH, each team has a color, symbol and academic or character trait meaning: